aonez/GitHubCounter/README.md

 ![GitHubCounter Icon](https://github.com/aonez/GitHubCounter/blob/master/GitHubCounter.safariextension/icon-128.png)

-A Safari extension that displays releases downloads counter.
+The Ghounter Safari Extension displays the download count on any Releases page in GitHub.

 ### How to install: